-It was the centre of political, artistic, athletic, spiritual and everyday life of Athens.
+It was the center of political, artistic, athletic, spiritual, and everyday life of Athens.
 Along with the Acropolis, this is where Democracy, Philosophy, Theatre and Freedom of Expression and Speech were born.

-The Stoa of Attalos, is now the Museum of the Ancient Agora, it was quite possibly the first shopping centre in history.
+The Stoa of Attalos is now the Museum of the Ancient Agora, it was quite possibly the first shopping center in history.
 Entry to the Ancient Agora museum is included with your combined ticket to the Ancient Agora.

 The Ancient Agora museum is rather small, but it gives you a great overview of the social and political life in ancient Athens.

-A well-preserved Byzantine church, the Church of the Holy Apostles, built in the 10th century AD indicates the continuous function of the Agora as an assembly ground through the centuries.
+A well-preserved Byzantine church, the Church of the Holy Apostles, built in the 10th century CE indicates the continuous function of the Agora as an assembly ground through the centuries.